jzak03/fortress-watch-frontend/API_DOCUMENTATION.md

-# Fortress Watch API Documentation
+# Vulntrack API Documentation

-This document outlines the API endpoints and data schemas for the Fortress Watch application.
+This document outlines the API endpoints and data schemas for the Vulntrack application.
 The base URL for all API endpoints is `/api/v1`.

 ## Table of Contents